Go to the Courses section

 Father comes into my rooms; he pushes past me and rips down my royal seal.
 The sound of tearing, hurried steps and rushed voices surround me.
 I do not ask why, Mary has won.
 I wanted her to win, she will rule hard and I hope justly.
 She is an infamously devout Catholic; I can only pray she does not force her heretical views on the nation.
 I stand quietly as everyone rushes around me; it is finally over.
 I sigh with relief, I feel the sudden strain I have held on my chest float away.
 It is over.
 In the rooms, which I have reluctantly called my home, now become my prison, but in reality there is no difference to before except a few simple luxuries have been taken away.
 What am I to do now?
 I am free, but still a prisoner, no longer powerful and no longer a piece in the game of ambition.
 Northumberland’s Queen has fallen, the other Queen has triumphed.
 I feel suddenly cold, like a cold shadow has come over me.
 I have a terrible feeling that my life now hangs by a thread and my struggles have only just begun.
 The chill covers my body, the goose bumps cover my arms and I shiver uncontrollably.
 I am not cold; I am afraid, so dreadfully afraid.
 I am not a puppet but I am not free, my life is not under my control.
 I feel powerless like before; the strain comes to me and lies on my chest once more.
 I do not welcome it, but it gladly clings to me like the unwanted companion that it is.

 I knew; I knew deep down this would happen.
 I followed their rules, suffered their disappointment at not being the son they desired.
 I have not been the daughter they envisaged me to be.
 I allowed them to control me, to use me and wear me down.
 I am finally alone, I hope I will leave this place soon.
 I will feel the grass tickle my feet, the breeze and warmth of sunlight; I may continue my studies once more.
 Maybe, just maybe, I may experience the joy of marriage?
 I hear many stories of how wives come to like their husbands; I am fortunate with a man who is not thrice or even twice my age.
 He may have learned to be a fairer husband?
 We may be free of our families and live.
 I for once, have let my mind fill with hopes and possibilities.
 I may have my life again!
-Free to obey God and fulfill my duties.
+Free to obey God and fulfil my duties.
 I may have a chance!

 There is word that the Privy Council pledged their allegiance to Mary, as they should have.
 I sit by the window and look over the city.
 They would have declared Mary Queen of England.
 My reign is truly over, I am no longer Queen and I must admit, I am relieved.
 My life will no longer be at risk and I will no longer be a piece of somebody’s game for power.
 It is over; I have been spared from this cruel life.
 I feel so alone, any allies I may have had have left me and like a child I want my parents to protect me, to take me home again.
 Where are they?
 Why will they not come?
 I have done nothing wrong; I am no traitor!
 Let me go.
 I even crave the company of my husband, he may be a spoilt brute, but I would gladly have his company at this moment, someone else to comfort me, as my maids cannot help but look at me with pity.
 I need someone to help me, why am I still a prisoner?
 Everyone knew I was unwilling!
 This limbo is suffocating, the not knowing if I will leave these stoned walls to live.
 I feel consumed by this uncertainty…